lukaszdworako/botnet_public/README.md

 2. - "shadow": find the shadow file and send it back to the server.

+You may run into an issue with reading shadow file, please run the script as sudo or chmod 666 the shadow file

 3. - "screenshot": take a screenshot, and send it over.
 Notice that in order to reduce traces, this needs to be done without saving data as a file.
 ### Ideally this is done in memory, which is possible, however if you are having issues you can save the file and figure out a way to hide your traces a different way